-5.3.2 Travel Distance.
+Travel Distance

 Group 1 has by far the largest group travel distance, the third largest group diameter, and the smallest group-to-target distance.
 In contrast, Group 2 has the least amount of combined travel distance, the largest group diameter, and the second largest group-to-target distance.
 According to these measures, Group 2 was loosely coupled semantically and spatially.

-5.3.3 Group Diameter.
+Group Diameter

 Figure 4 shows the group diameter time series of Group 1 and Group 3 for easy comparison.
-Although Group 1 has the highest group travel distance, it has the second smallest overall group diameter (1746.78 m), whereas Group 3 has the smallest among the four groups (842.61 m).
+Although Group 1 has the highest group travel distance, it has the second smallest overall group diameter (1746.78 meters), whereas Group 3 has the smallest among the four groups (842.61 meters).

-Subjects reported their search strategies in the posttest questionnaire.
-For example, some subjects minimized their travel distance in the virtual world to avoid getting lost because of lack of experience in this type of navigation and lack of confidence in handling various navigation controls.
+Figure 4.
+The group diameter time series of Group 1 and Group 3 of experience in this type of navigation and lack of confidence in handling various navigation controls.
 Other subjects covered a large amount of travel distance in order to explore the virtual world.